 Usage on a computer cluster¶

-A version of MapTiler utilizing Map Reduce approach and Hadoop is under development, this will replace the older MPI.
+A version of MapTiler Engine utilizing Map Reduce approach and Hadoop is under development, this will replace the older MPI.

-More details are provided on request.
+More details are available on MapTiler Cluster page.

 Merge MBTiles utility¶